maxkerimkhanov/Sentiment-Analysis-Web-App/README.md

 ## Start Service
 Now, to start the application, do the following:

-First, download pretrained models from the link (https://disk.yandex.ru/d/Kq7cTyHZJQXrbQ) and put them to “/models” folder
+First, download pretrained models from the link (https://disk.yandex.ru/d/Kq7cTyHZJQXrbQ) and put them to “/models” folder.

 In the **frontend** folder build Docker-image for Nginx
 ```